Kaimin018/Pixel-Jumper/README.md

 # Features

 🧠 AI-inspired level generation: Platforms and terrain are randomly built with increasing complexity.
 🕹️ Simple controls: Left, Right, Jump (with double jump support).
 ❤️ Health system: You can take multiple hits before dying.

-🧱 Smart obstacles: Dynamically placed spikes and blocks to challenge your movement.
+🧱 Smart obstacles: Dynamically placed blocks to challenge your movement.
 🛑 Pause system: Hit ESC anytime to pause the game, or press Q to quit.
 🏁 Scoring system: Track your farthest distance and survival time.
 🏆 Leaderboard: Automatically saves your best runs and shows the top 5 scores.
 🎶 Retro-style background music to keep the vibes going.

 # Controls